wso2/docs-open-banking/en/docs/develop/mobile-application-for-ciba.md

 `AuthRequestInterface` object
 - `sendAuthRequest(authRequest: AuthRequestInterface, response: string, account: Account)`: to send the authentication response to the Identity Server once the user authorizes/denies the request.
-- `removeAccount(account: AccountsInterface)`: to request within the app to unregister the device from the account in the Identity Server
+- `removeAccount(account: AccountsInterface)`: request within the app to unregister the device from the account in the Identity Server

 For more details including the APIs and the data models available in the SDK, see